gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 ## Mechanics of Theming

-At a base level, theming simply combines the gatsby-config of the theme with the gatsby-config of your site.
+At a base level, theming combines the `gatsby-config.js` of the theme with the gatsby-config of your site.
 Since it's an experimental feature, we use an experimental namespace to declare themes in gatsby-config.